 Serbia Country Report

 The quality of the infrastructure and the workforce is generally adequate.
-One important hurdle to conducting business in Serbia is the country's oversized bureaucracy, which remains as a rule inefficient.
+One important hurdle to conducting business in Serbia is the country's oversized bureaucracy, which remains generally inefficient.
 Corruption and organised crime remain a persistent problem in business circles and across nearly all sectors of the public administration.
 Some progress has been made in simplifying procedures for issuing construction permits and adopting business-friendly changes to the labour law.

-Security incidents are likely to be concentrated along Serbia's border with Kosovo, although they are primarily likely to involve illegal logging rather than political terrorism.
-In Sandžak, there is a moderate risk of local Islamist extremists attacking assets or officials affiliated with rival Islamic communities or state assets and personnel.
+Security incidents are likely to be concentrated along Serbia's border with Kosovo, although they are primarily likely to involve illegal logging rather than terrorism.
+In Sandžak, there is a moderate risk of local Islamist extremists attacking assets or officials affiliated with rival Islamic communities or the state.

-Serbia has improved its relations with neighbouring states, most of which are members or candidates for membership of NATO, reducing therefore inter-state war risks.
-The primary potential source of armed conflict is related to Kosovo, which declared independence from Serbia in February 2008; Serbia does not recognise Kosovo's statehood.
-However, EU-facilitated "status-neutral" negotiations between Serbia and Kosovo have opened the way for a normalisation of bilateral relations, although a complete thaw is unlikely without political recognition.
+Serbia has improved bilateral relations with neighbouring states, most of which are members or aspiring members of NATO, reducing therefore interstate war risks.
+The primary risk of armed conflict is related to Kosovo, which declared independence from Serbia in February 2008; Serbia does not recognise Kosovo's statehood.
+However, EU-facilitated negotiations between Serbia and Kosovo have opened the way for piecemeal normalisation of bilateral relations, although a complete thaw is unlikely without political recognition.
 The risk of interstate war would increase if Serbia's prospects for EU membership diminished significantly as a result of enlargement fatigue.

 Vaccinations required to enter the country